I am a vet and behaviourist, currently living with my 2 rescue dogs, Cinders and Ink, in Burton Latimer, Northamptonshire.

 In 2008 I completed the first residency in the UK specialising in animal behaviour.
 My supervisors at this time helped me to establish a clear, structured approach to behaviour cases.
 This 3-year residency was at Bristol Vet School and was funded by the Dogs Trust.
 Whilst there, I observed and later advised clients, mostly with dogs with a variety of behaviour problems, referred by private veterinary practices to the Vet school.

 In the last year of the residency, I started and have since completed a Masters project researching how different follow-up regimes might affect the outcome of canine behaviour cases.
 After the residency, I saw clients with pet behaviour problems by referral from local practices and in London whilst still working in general practice.
-This year I left practice to work with pet behaviour problems full-time.
+I left general practice in 2019 to work with pet behaviour problems full-time.